Mapping Scientific Literature with Large Language Models and Topic Modeling

-A bipartite graph was constructed to analyze the relationship between abstract-level topics and the multi-label classifications derived from full-text analysis \cite{Pez18,Köt15}.
-By comparing these layers, cross-disciplinary links that may not be apparent from abstracts alone were identified.
-Conceptually, the graph connects the topic of each abstract ($y_i \in S^* |x_i$) to the topics of its corresponding full-text segments ($u_{ik} \subseteq S^* |z_{ik}$).
-Each edge signifies a connection, allowing for the identification of cross-topic relationships not evident at the abstract level.
+A bipartite graph was constructed to analyze relationships between abstract-level topics and the multi-label classifications derived from full-text segments.
+Each abstract topic ($y_i$) was connected to the topics assigned to its corresponding segments ($u_{ik} \subseteq S^*$), forming an adjacency matrix $M$ (\hyperref[tab:adjaceny_mat]{Appendix, Table \ref{tab:adjaceny_mat}}).
+Rows represent the primary abstract classification, while columns capture the distribution of segment-level classifications derived from the same articles.

-This graph was consolidated and represented by an adjacency matrix $M$ (\hyperref[tab:adjaceny_mat]{Appendix, Table \ref{tab:adjaceny_mat}}), asymmetrically capturing these connections.
-Rows represent an article’s primary abstract classification ($y_i$), while columns show the distribution of segment-level secondary classification ($u_{ik} \subseteq S^*$) from the same article.
-Since segments were classified independently, their topics often differed from the primary classification (previously described as “Case 3”).
-For example, the recent article titled “Brittle and ductile yielding in soft materials” \cite{Kam24} was initially classified under Material Science (topic 6) at the abstract level; however, its 14 full-text segments were distributed across the following topics: four were exclusively labeled as Material Science, while the remaining ten were also mapped to Soft Robotics, Fluid Dynamics, and Other, demonstrating a common cross-topic spread.
+Since segments were classified independently from abstracts, their topics frequently differed from the primary classification (previously described as “Case 3”).
+For example, the article “Brittle and ductile yielding in soft materials” \cite{Kam24} was classified as Material Science (Topic 06) at the abstract level, yet its 14 segments were distributed across Material Science, Soft Robotics, Fluid Dynamics, and Other, demonstrating a common cross-topic spread.

-A row-wise analysis of $M$ shows the distribution of articles’ full-text content relative to their parent abstract category.
-For example, of the 2,136 segments whose abstract was classified as Material Science (row 6, topic 6), 664 (31.1\%) were assigned exclusively to Material Science (See \hyperref[tab:fulltext_dist]{Appendix, Table \ref{tab:fulltext_dist}}).
-Due to the multi-label secondary classification, the segments received additional topic labels, of which 1,187 (40.4\%) were preserved as Material Science ($u_{ik}=y_i$), and 2,686 (59.6\%) were situated in other domains ($u_{ik} \subseteq S^*$ where $u_{ik} \neq y_i$).
-Conversely, a column-wise summation of $M$ reveals that the Material Science category accumulated 3,561 segment labels from articles originally classified under other topics.
-This brought the Material Science topic to 5,378 labels or 10.8\% of the entire corpus.
+Row-wise analysis of $M$ reveals how full-text content distributes relative to the parent abstract category.
+For instance, among the 2,136 segments from articles classified as Material Science (row 6, Topic 06), 664 (31.1\%) were assigned exclusively to that topic (\hyperref[tab:fulltext_dist]{Appendix, Table \ref{tab:fulltext_dist}}) -- demonstrating “Case 1.”
+Due to multi-label tolerance, the segments are distributed as follows: 1,187 (40.4\%) preserved as Material Science ($u_{ik}=y_i$), and 2,686 (49.6\%) were situated in other subdomains ($u_{ik} \subseteq S^*$ where $u_{ik} \neq y_i$).
+Conversely, a column-wise summation of $M$ reveals that the Material Science category accumulated 3,561 segment labels from articles originally classified under other topics, totaling 5,378 labels or 10.8\% of the entire corpus.